-* India's COVID-19 cases surged past 20 million and the opposition leader said a nationwide lockdown was now the only way out, while S&P Global Ratings said the second wave could hurt the nation's near-term economic recovery.
+* India's coronavirus deaths rose by a record 3,780 during the last 24 hours, a day after the country crossed the grim milestone of 20 million infections, while S&P Global Ratings said the second wave could hurt the nation's near-term economic recovery.
 Eight Asiatic lions at a zoo have contracted the virus.

 * Australia's prime minister, under pressure to overturn rules barring travel from India, said it was "highly unlikely" travelers would face maximum penalties of five years jail and a A$66,000 ($51,000) fine.

 * The ban on travelers from India by Australia has added "anxiety" for its cricketers after the Indian Premier League's (IPL) suspension, Australia vice-captain Pat Cummins said.

 * Japan is considering extending a coronavirus-spurred state of emergency in the capital, Tokyo, and other major urban areas, sources said on Wednesday, a move that could cast doubt on the planned Summer Olympics.

 * Australia's most populous state on Wednesday reported its first locally acquired COVID-19 case in more than a month and health authorities are working to trace the source of the infection.